midwayjs/logger/README.md

 })
 ```

+## Create With Transport

-Create logger with console and file transports.
+Create logger with console and file transports instance.

 ```typescript
 import { loggers, ConsoleTransport, FileTransport } from '@midwayjs/logger';